 Pasteurizing and homogenizing milk makes it much more difficult to digest.
 In 2007, the Weston A. Price Foundation conducted a survey of raw milk drinkers in Michigan.
 Of those diagnosed with lactose intolerance, 82 percent stated that they could drink raw milk without any problems.

 We have many customers currently buying milk from us that were previously diagnosed "lactose intolerant."
 What they have discovered is they were "processed milk intolerant" and have no trouble with "real" milk.

 Q. Is our raw milk safe?

-The term "raw milk" is a misnomer.
-You wouldn't say I'm going to buy some "raw" apples.
-Milk like apples was not meant to be cooked.
-You would wince at the idea of boiling breast milk before giving it to your baby.
-Why?
-Because you know it would damage it.
-So it is with cow’s milk.
-People have been drinking raw milk since the beginning of mankind.
+People have been drinking "raw" milk since the beginning of time.
 If it were inherently dangerous, it would have been discontinued long ago.
-Pastuerization was only introduced in the late 1800's as a temporary solution until filthy urban dairies could find a way to produce cleaner milk.
-It just became easier to keep it going to cover up dirty milk.
+Pastuerization was only introduced to cover up dirty milk.
 That to us, is a gross fact.
-Did you know many of the dairies you see from I25 here in New Mexico filter their milk 4 times before bottling it?
-We'd rather work our hardest and be very meticulous to ensure only clean pure milk goes into the milk bottle we drink from.
+Did you know many of the dairies you see from I25 here in New Mexico filter their milk 4 times before boiling and bottling it?
+We'd rather work extra hard and be very meticulous to ensure only clean pure milk goes into the milk bottle we drink from.